ghstahl/P7/docs/decentralized-token-management-support.md

     };

 ```
-The ClientId must be "public-" + the clientId of client whom you would like the refresh_token to be public.
+The ClientId must be "public-" + the clientId of the client whom you would like the refresh_token to be public.
 RequireClientSecret must be set to false, and we now have an extension_grant that will help use refresh the token called "public_refresh_token".
 ```
 http://localhost:7791/connect/token POST